dementozzz/api-automation-playwright/README.md

 # Playwright API & WEB Automation testing project

-This repository contains API & WEB automation tests built with `Playwright` and `TypeScript` using [Contact list app website](https://thinking-tester-contact-list.herokuapp.com/). <br />
+This repository contains API & WEB automation tests built with `Playwright` and `TypeScript` using [Contact list app website](https://thinking-tester-contact-list.herokuapp.com/).
 The tests are executed via GitHub Actions.

 ## Overview

 A comprehensive testing framework that
-- Combines API & E2E in one solution
+- Combines API & E2E testing in one solution
 - Integrated with CI/CD pipelines and automated reporting systems.

 ## :pushpin: Table of Contents